Resurrection of the Daleks: In print

-This is one of five Doctor Who serials that were never originally novelised by Target Books (the others being The Pirate Planet, City of Death, Shada, and Revelation of the Daleks), as they were unable to come to an agreement with Eric Saward and Dalek creator Terry Nation that would have allowed Saward or another writer to adapt the script; although Virgin Books (the successor to Target) did announce plans to publish a novelisation by Saward in the early 1990s, this ultimately did not occur.
-A fan group in New Zealand did publish an unofficial novelisation of the story in 2000, later republishing it as an online eBook titled Doctor Who: Resurrection of the Daleks.
-The novelisation by Eric Saward was released on hardcover 18 July 2019. and an audiobook edition followed on 4 July 2019.
-A Target Books edition was published in paperback 11 March 2021.
+A fan group in New Zealand published an unofficial novelisation of the story in 2000, later republishing it as an online eBook titled Doctor Who: Resurrection of the Daleks.
+The novelisation by Eric Saward was released in hardcover on 18 July 2019. and an audiobook edition followed on 4 July 2019.
+A Target Books edition was published in paperback on 11 March 2021.

 Home media

 Resurrection of the Daleks was released on VHS in November 1993.
 Both the VHS (now out of print) and DVD releases of this story reverted to the four-episode format.
 The previously unused episode breaks are when the first Dalek comes through the time corridor in the warehouse, and in the second half of the story, when Davros begins preparing the Movellan virus, promising to exact vengeance on the Doctor and set himself up as the leader of a new Dalek race.

+The original VHS cover art was designed by Bruno Ellitori.
+Fellow Doctor Who cover artist, Colin Howard, describes Ellitori's Resurrection cover as an example of how the series' VHS covers were becoming progressively more action-based and "exciting.
+A bit more kapow and zappy."
+He comments on the cover depicting "a bit of a space-battle ... with the Dalek ship as it was attacking the prison, which is something that isn't really in the actual show, but I think that was to make it look a bit higher budget than it actually was."

 This story was first released on DVD in the United Kingdom on 18 November 2002.
 Special features include commentary on all episodes by Peter Davison, Janet Fielding and Matthew Robinson, deleted scenes, trailer and a 5.1 digital surround sound mix.
 A short feature "Resurrection of the Daleks - On Location" was also included, directed by Paul Vanezis, which was recorded at Shad Thames in March 2002.
 It included interviews with Robinson and Saward, and the final on-screen interview conducted with John Nathan-Turner before his death in May of that year.
 It was re-released in 2003 as part of a limited run box set with The Dalek Invasion of Earth and Remembrance of the Daleks and in 2007 as part of a box set that contains Genesis of the Daleks, Destiny of the Daleks, Revelation of the Daleks and Remembrance of the Daleks.